PhilipOdhiambo/moringa-prep-ip-04-HOTpizza/README.md

 ## Known bugs

-If you click add-to-cart before any field is selected your machine will freeze untill you reload the page.
+If you click add-to-cart before any field is selected your page will freez.
+Just reload it and start making your order.

 ## CONTACT AND SUPPORT
 In case of bugs, collaboration or support, please contact me through email: *jofonowino@gmail.com*